anoma/namada-docs/README.md

 - `docs` contains user, operator and developer documentation.

-- `dev` contains developer documentation for building on top of Namada.

 - `spec` contains the specifications for Namada.

 To build any of these, in its subdirectory: